perfsonar/docs/_sources/pwa_readme.txt

    aa6471073c01        nginx               "nginx -g 'daemon ..."
 11 hours ago        Up 11 hours         0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp, 0.0.0.0:9443->9443/tcp   nginx
    10fdf3b63e4f        mongo               "/entrypoint.sh mo..."
 12 hours ago        Up 12 hours         27017/tcp                                                          mongo

 Note: sometimes, docker containers will initially not have connectivity to the outside world.
-Usually this can be resolved by running ``systemctl restart docker``
+Usually this can be resolved by running ``systemctl restart docker``.
+If you are experiencing this issue, make sure your firewall rules are not being overridden by config management software (puppet, ansible, etc).

 Updating
 ^^^^^^^^